ehawk823/ehawk823.github.io/_posts/2015-08-08-welcome-to-jekyll.markdown

 I also looked into what programming languages are most similar, on the basis that learning languages comparable to ruby should be an easier undertaking than trying to take on ones that are completely different.

-There were a number of interesting articles describing the similarities between languages, but the below was probably the most interesting in how it visualized all the relevant data.
+There were a number of interesting articles describing the similarities between languages, but the below was probably the most interesting because of how it visualized all the relevant data.

 https://www.reddit.com/r/dataisbeautiful/comments/26os6j/programming_language_similarity_based_on/